Skip to content

 3. You can take advantage of additional settings listed there as well.

-Go to Super Page Cache → Cache and under the Prevent the following URIs to be cached setting, you can exclude the following URLs from cache to ensure dynamic content is not cached.
+Go to Super Page Cache → General and under the Prevent the following URIs to be cached setting, you can exclude the following URLs from cache to ensure dynamic content is not cached.

 Recommended (Verify these are enabled):